-A click-through agreement or End User License Agreement (EULA) is an electronic agreement that is frequently used by software providers or on-line service providers that require the user to agree to certain terms and conditions before they are able to use the provider’s product.
-(Usually in a pop-up box such as this:) For an example of an EULA click: http://java.sun.com/j2se/1.4.2/j2re-1_4_2_02-license.html
+A click-through agreement or End User License Agreement (EULA) is an electronic agreement that is frequently used by software providers or online service providers that require the user to agree to certain terms and conditions before they are able to use the provider’s product (usually in a pop-up box).

 What if I am using the product solely for my personal use?

-If you are using the product solely for your personal use and you are using a university or System device, then you must follow your institution’s acceptable use of technology policy.
-The acceptable use policy for your institution can be found on the institution web site or ask the information technology organization.
-An example of an acceptable use policy can be found at:
+If you are using the product solely for your personal use and you are using a university or Pennsylvania State System device, then you must follow IUP's Acceptable Use Policy.

-What if I am using the application for University or System business (anything related to your university duties)?
+What if I am using the application for university or State System business (anything related to your university duties)?

-If you are intending to use an application for business use that is not already available through technology offerings provided by your university, then you need to seek approval to utilize the product from your appropriate supervisor and/or the appropriate Vice-President.
+If you intend to use an application for a business use that is not already available through technology offerings provided by IUP, then you need to seek approval to utilize the product from your appropriate supervisor and/or the appropriate vice president.

-If you are already using an application that has been approved and want to upgrade or are being prompted to upgrade to a newer version, you also need to seek approval to accept the contractual agreement.
+If you are already using an application that has been approved, and you want to upgrade or are being prompted to upgrade to a newer version, you also need to seek approval to accept the contractual agreement.

 Why do I need to seek approval?

 As every state system university is an entity of the Commonwealth, who and under what circumstances contracts can be entered into are governed by state laws.
 Click-through agreements are contracts.
 There are very few campus employees that have the authority to enter into contracts on behalf of the university.